mansellan/clickonce/README.md

 # Getting started
 I'm hoping to get this published as a global tool (see [#9](https://github.com/mansellan/clickonce/issues/9)), but until then you'll have to build it from source and put it onto your PATH variable.

+Note that the command acts upon compiled files only, hence you will need to build your application and navigate to the output folder to create a ClickOnce package.

 # Example
 ```C:\MyApp\bin\debug> clickonce create --version=1.0.0.0```